14 min read

 • Check map apps for things around each charger before you arrive

-• When you look at hotels, check PlugShare to see if they have a slow charger (almost none of them did on this trip)
+• When you look at hotels, check PlugShare to see if they have a slow charger (almost none of them did on this trip, which is weird since I usually see L2 chargers at most west coast hotels)

 Most days, it all worked out.
 After I set the VW to prefer Electrify America's 350kW high speed chargers, it gave me good options about 80% of the time.
-I continued to use other apps to fill the gaps.
+I continued to use the other apps to fill in any gaps.
+Jumping between apps to do research on the next charging stop was easy to do during the 15-20min I was sitting at a charger.

 How does range anxiety work on a long EV road trip?

 My general path home was from Dallas, TX towards Albuquerque, then up Utah, over to Idaho, then Oregon.
-The shortest path possible went through Denver but I wanted to avoid Colorado just in case it snowed.
+The shortest path possible went up towards Denver but I wanted to avoid Colorado just in case it snowed.

 The next problem was it was winter, but thankfully it's been mostly warm on the west coast with tropical systems that aren't bringing much snow.
 Still, much of the New Mexico to Utah section hovered around freezing temps at night and that cut total range down by another 10+%.

-I typically looked for chargers about 100 miles apart, and every 90 minutes I would stop to charge back to 80%, which usually took under 20 minutes.
-I could drive the battery down to 10% and it would still recharge fast, only adding another 5 min to charge time.
+Most days I looked for chargers about 100 miles apart, and every 90 minutes I would stop to charge back to 80%, which usually took about 15 minutes.
+I could drive the battery down to 10% by stretching to 125 miles between stops and it would still recharge fast, only adding another 5 min to charge time.
 But when you dip below 20% charge in a strange-to-you town, something like a broken charger when you arrive can leave you stranded and scrambling for other options and I didn't want to stress too much about it.

 I quickly got used to splitting up each day into a series of two-hour windows of driving, going 100-120mi, stopping to charge, then getting out to stretch my legs.
-Though this approach does slow your road trip down overall, it's at a more relaxed pace.
-I got something to eat at every other charger stop, I used a restroom at every stop as I was drinking lots of water, and I stopped to take photos more often.
-I honestly enjoyed all the stops and wondered how I used to go 3-4hrs between stops in a gas car.
+This approach does slow down a road trip overall, but it's at a more relaxed pace.
+I got something to eat at every other charger stop, I used a restroom at each stop as I was drinking lots of water, and I stopped to take photos more often.
+If I was tired, I'd take a 20min nap in the back seats with a blanket I bought along the way.
+I honestly enjoyed all the stops and wondered how I used to go 3-4hrs without stopping in a gas car.

 I had a great trip, saw friends, and enjoyed watching half the country slowly go by its massive windshield.
 Here are some highs and lows of the Buzz.